Industry and Trends |

 Examples include:

-Advances in Smart Manufacturing
+Advances in smart manufacturing

 Industry 4.0 is about manufacturers digitizing processes for increased efficiency, higher quality and lower costs.
 Industry 5.0 is an initiative from the EU aimed at reminding manufacturers people will remain integral to manufacturing for the foreseeable future.